 Besides being able to come together at the workshop, we offer students the chance to play with each other and the faculty at an optional evening jam session on Wednesday.
 The feature performance, however, is the combo performance at Cliff Bells Jazz Club in downtown Detroit.
 Family and friends are invited to attend and have a good time.
 It's a great celebration to mark the end of an educational, fun week of learning jazz.

 After sending in your application and reservation fee (you can do both on site), your place will be reserved.
-At your convenience, send your audition tape to place you into the best possible combo or vocal group.
 Weeks before the workshop you'll receive a workshop packet with all of important information.
-At registration on Monday the 12th, you'll arrive with your instrument and tuition check.
+At Monday registration, you'll arrive with your instrument and tuition check.
 After a short meeting the workshop will begin.
 You're responsible for your own for lunch, except on Friday when we have a pizza lunch to accompany the group photo session.
 There are plenty of lunch choices including vending machines and restaurants in walking distance, and a Q-LINE train stop a block away on Woodward.

 The facilities at the MSU Center are perfect for our needs.
 Besides having multiple classrooms with grand and upright pianos, modern supplemental teaching facilities are offered.
 It is a great place to study music.

 An average day during Session I runs from 10am to 5pm.